ellemcfarlane/AvantGAN/README.md

 ![Alt_text](sample_data/source_sample.png)
 Some of Rei Kawakubo's avant-garde outfits.

+## Usage
+To train the GAN with original config:
+* Open AvantGAN.ipynb in google collab
+* Upload avantgarde_drawings.zip to workspace
+* Run all cells

 ## Latest Architecture
 Deep convolutional GAN with WGAN-GP loss implementation.
 Note: Each convolution, in both networks, is followed by batch normalization and a leaky ReLU function, except for the last layer, which uses a tanh function.